-In general, GP referrals fluctuate around 360,000 referrals per week, tending to fall sharply over the Christmas period and recovers quickly to normal levels in January.
-In 2019-20, the total number of GP referrals fell to 168,532 in the week starting 23 December 2019 and reached a peak of 380,503 in the week starting 20 January 2020.
+In general, GP referrals fluctuate around 360,000 referrals per week, tending to fall sharply over the Christmas period and recover quickly to normal levels in January.
+During the winter of 2019-20, the total number of GP referrals halved to 168,532 in the week starting 23 December 2019 and increased to 380,503 in the week starting 20 January 2020.

-Between 6 January and 15 March 2020, the total number of GP referrals fluctuated at around 360,000 referrals per week.
-From the week starting 16 March, the number of referrals began to fall dramatically following the coronavirus (Covid-19) outbreak, with NHS trusts asked to free up capacity on 17 March.
-This may be due to the scaling back of hospital activity or a reduction in the number of patients presenting at GP surgeries.
+From the week starting 16 March, the number of referrals began to fall dramatically following the emergence of the coronavirus (Covid-19) pandemic, with NHS trusts being asked to free up inpatient and critical care capacity on 17 March.
+This may be due to the scaling back of non-urgent elective activity or a reduction in the number of patients presenting at GP surgeries.

 The number of GP referrals fell to a low of 53,268 in the week starting 13 April.
-Routine referrals fell by 91%, urgent referrals fell by 78% and two-week wait referrals for suspected cancer fell by 67%.
+Referrals for routine cases fell by 90%, urgent referrals fell by 76% and two-week wait referrals for suspected cancer fell by 67%.
 Over the summer and autumn of 2020, referrals began to increase again.
 Urgent referrals and referrals for suspected cancer reached similar levels to before the pandemic, but routine referrals remained considerably lower than before the pandemic.

 About this data